Gliclazide

 Gliclazide, sold under the brand name Diamicron among others, is a sulfonylurea type of anti-diabetic medication, used to treat type 2 diabetes.
 It is used when dietary changes, exercise, and weight loss are not enough.
 It is taken by mouth.

 Side effect may include low blood sugar, vomiting, abdominal pain, rash, and liver problems.
 Use by those with significant kidney problems or liver problems or who are pregnant is not recommended.
 Gliclazide is in the sulfonylurea family of medications.
 It works mostly by increasing the release of insulin.

 Gliclazide was patented in 1966 and approved for medical use in 1972.
 It is on the World Health Organization's List of Essential Medicines.
 It is not available for sale in the United States.

 Medical uses

 Gliclazide is used for control of hyperglycemia in gliclazide-responsive diabetes mellitus of stable, mild, non-ketosis prone, type 2 diabetes.
-It is used when diabetes cannot be controlled by proper dietary management and exercise or when insulin therapy is not appropriate.
+It is used when diabetes cannot be controlled by proper dietary management and exercise and when metformin has already been tried.

-National Kidney Foundation (2012 Update) claims that Gliclazide does not require dosage uptitration even in end stage kidney disease.
+National Kidney Foundation (2012 Update) claims that Gliclazide does not require dosage up titration even in end stage kidney disease.